KornaAI/awesome-copilots/README.md

   * Built in Rust for speed and efficiency
   * Facilitates team collaboration
   * Integrates with upcoming LLMs

+* [Void](http://voideditor.com/) - Open-source AI code editor
+  * Void is an open source Cursor alternative
+  * Write code with the best AI tools
+  * Use any model
+  * Retain full control over your data

 ### IDE Extensions & Plugins